Kaun Banegi Shikharwati

-Kaun Banegi Shikharwati is an Indian Hindi-language comedy-drama original web series streaming on ZEE5.
+Kaun Banegi Shikharwati is an Indian Hindi-language comedy-drama web series streaming on ZEE5.
 It is written and directed by Gauravv Chawla and Ananya Banerjee.
-The series has been produced by Applause Entertainment & Emmay Entertainment.
+The series has been produced by Applause Entertainment and Emmay Entertainment.
 This ten-episode web series was released on 7 January 2022.
 It stars Naseeruddin Shah, Raghubir Yadav, Lara Dutta, Soha Ali Khan, Kritika Kamra and Anya Singh in the lead roles.

 Plot

 It is the story of Raja Mrityunjay Singh Shikharwat, who is broke and owes the Indian government a hefty amount of in unpaid property taxes.
 To come out of this scenario, he fakes sickness and summons his four estranged daughters, Devyani, Gayatri, Kamini, and Uma.
 He plans to hold a nine-rounds tournament amongst them, each with a job for the princesses to complete.
 At the end of this tournament, the winner will be crowned Queen.